joaquinlom/react-native-wikitude-sdk/README.md

 	Send a String as a JS, to inject into the ARView and call it.

 - injectLocation(lat,ln)
-	Send location into the view to inject the location of the device
+	Send location into the view to inject the location of the device, TODO

 - stopRendering
 	Stops all rendering of the Wikitude View, this will stops the camera also